crystal-lang/crystal-book/syntax_and_semantics/capturing_blocks.md

 A block can be captured and turned into a `Proc`, which represents a block of code with an associated context: the closured data.

-To capture a block you must specify it as a method's block argument, give it a name and specify the input and output types.
-For example:
+To capture a block you must specify it as a method's block argument, and return that block from the method.

+## Simple example

 ```crystal
 def int_to_int(&block : Int32 -> Int32)